Top Ten Greatest Movie Producers of All Time

 He was named the President of Production at 20th Century Fox when he was just 27 years of age.
 He is also one of the few people who have won an Oscar, Grammy, Emmy, and Tony Award, and the first producer to do so.

-After co-founding Paramount Pictures and creating the now-iconic "Leo the Lion" logo for his own Goldwyn Pictures (it was later made the logo of Metro-Goldwyn-Meyer - which he actually wasn't a part of), Samuel Goldwyn produced the Best Picture Oscar-winning drama 'The Best Years of Our Lives' in 1946 and would go on to win two additional non-competitive Academy Awards.
+After co-founding Paramount Pictures and creating the now-iconic "Leo the Lion" logo for his own Goldwyn Pictures (it was later made the logo of Metro-Goldwyn-Mayer - which he actually wasn't a part of), Samuel Goldwyn produced the Best Picture Oscar-winning drama 'The Best Years of Our Lives' in 1946.
+He would go on to win two additional non-competitive Academy Awards.

 Known for producing most of the films Ron Howard has directed, Brian Grazer's list of films have been nominated for a total of forty-three Oscars.
 He, himself, has won once for 'A Beautiful Mind' in 2002.

-The husband of Kathleen Kennedy and, along with Kennedy and Steven Spielberg, co-founder of Amblin Entertainment, he is known as the producer of a huge number of the highest grossing and most well-received movies in American film history.
+The husband of Kathleen Kennedy and, along with Kennedy and Steven Spielberg, a co-founder of Amblin Entertainment, he is known as the producer of a huge number of the highest-grossing and most well-received movies in American film history.
 He has been nominated for five Oscars.

 This guy had limited production experience.
-How does he walk into a company and talk them out of a nearly $100,000,000 dollars to make one of 3 movies?!
-This whole production was so extensive, elaborate, complicated.
+How does he walk into a company and talk them out of nearly $100,000,000 to make one of three movies?!
+This whole production was so extensive, elaborate, and complicated.
 Amazing job managing all of that.
 MASSIVE KUDOS.

 He's a fantastic producer, but apparently a better salesman.